SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-service-apis/README.md

 The btp CLI implementation has a client / server nature.
 The server component facilitates calls to APIs in the [Core Services for SAP BTP](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest) package.
 So the btp CLI effectively gives you a comfortable way of consuming those APIs that are specifically designed to let you "manage, build, and extend the core capabilities of SAP BTP".

-In this exercise you'll see that first hand, by observing that the JSON you saw in the previous exercise, emitted from `btp --format json list accounts/available-region` is effectively the same as the output from a call to the corresponding API endpoint.
+In this exercise you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.

 The main goal of this exercise is not the output, nor the examination thereof.
 It's the journey you're about to take to get to the stage where you can successfully and comfortably identify an endpoint and prepare & make an authenticated call to it.